 The formula used to arrive at the accounts receivable turnover ratio is as follow:

-Quarterly AR Turnover Ratio = Quarterly Sales / Quarterly Accounts Receivable
+AR Turnover Ratio = TTM Credit Sales / Accounts Receivable

-In other words, Tesla manages to collect payments 6 times on average within a quarter or 3 months.
+In other words, Tesla manages to collect payments only 1 time on average within any single year.

-As of Q1 2020, Tesla account receivable turnover ratio of 5 was slightly below the average, showing that the company credit policy has not changed much even though the value of accounts receivable has surged to a record high in the same quarter.
+As of Q1 2021, Tesla’s account receivable turnover ratio of 0.95 was in line with the average, showing that the company credit policy has not changed much even during the age of the COVID-19 pandemic.

 References and Credits